jossyKyalo/diaspora-ai-assistant-116/README.md

 ### Which AI tools I used and for which parts

 I used Claude (claude.ai) as a pair programmer throughout the build.
-It helped me think through the blueprint structure, draft the Gemini system prompts, and write the SQL schema.
+It helped me think through the blueprint structure, draft the Groq system prompts, and write the SQL schema.
 I used it like a senior developer I could talk to — I'd describe what I was trying to do, review what it gave me, and either use it, modify it, or push back on it.

-For the actual AI brain inside the application, I chose **Gemini 2.0 Flash** because it is free, has a generous rate limit on the free tier, and is fast enough for a synchronous request flow.
-I initially tried `gemini-1.5-flash` which threw a 404 — that model was deprecated.
-Switching to `gemini-2.0-flash` resolved it immediately.
+For the actual AI brain inside the application, I chose **Groq (Llama 3.1 8B Instant) ** because it is free, has a generous rate limit on the free tier, and is fast enough for a synchronous request flow.
+I initially tried `gemini-1.5-flash & gemini-2.0-flash` which threw a 404 — that model was deprecated.
+Switching to `Groq (Llama 3.1 8B Instant)` resolved it immediately.

 ### How I designed the system prompts

-Each of the three Gemini calls (intent extraction, step generation, message generation) has its own focused system prompt.
+Each of the three Groq calls (intent extraction, step generation, message generation) has its own focused system prompt.
 I made a deliberate decision to keep them separate rather than doing everything in one call.
 One call doing three things produces inconsistent structure — separating concerns makes each output more reliable and easier to validate.

-For intent extraction, the most important constraint I added was: *"Return ONLY a valid JSON object with no markdown, no explanation, no code fences."* Without this, Gemini wraps output in triple backticks and the `json.loads` call fails.
+For intent extraction, the most important constraint I added was: *"Return ONLY a valid JSON object with no markdown, no explanation, no code fences."* Without this, Groq wraps output in triple backticks and the `json.loads` call fails.
 I also listed the exact fields allowed in `entities` so the model doesn't invent its own keys.

 For message generation, I wrote detailed rules per channel rather than just saying "make a WhatsApp message."
 Specifying that the SMS must be under 160 characters and include the task code forced the model to actually think about the constraint rather than just producing a slightly shorter version of the email.

 ### One decision where I changed what the AI suggested

-When scaffolding the risk scoring module, the initial suggestion was to call Gemini again to score the risk — essentially asking the AI to rate its own output.
+When scaffolding the risk scoring module, the initial suggestion was to call Groq again to score the risk — essentially asking the AI to rate its own output.
 I changed this to a deterministic rule-based system for two reasons.
 First, an AI-scored risk is a black box that cannot be explained to a customer or auditor.
 Second, the brief explicitly says "you will be asked to explain your scoring logic" — a model producing a number does not count as an explanation.
 The rule table in this README is the explanation.
 Every point added to a score can be traced to a line of code and a real-world reason.

 ### On customer identity